oriedita/oriedita/README.md

 # Origami Editor

-_This a fork of Orihime オリヒメ and not affiliated with the original version._ Orihime is an awesome tool that is used by origami designers to design new origami models.
-Orihime is developed by MT777 and can be downloaded from  http://mt777.html.xdomain.jp/.
-Undertrox developed orihimeMod, which adds some extra features to the Orihime software, this version can be downloaded from https://github.com/undertrox/orihimeMod
+_This a fork of Orihime オリヒメ and not affiliated with the original version._

 Origami Editor is a computer program used for drawing origami crease patterns.
 It comes with a wide range of tools to help you draw crease patterns.

 Origami Editor can simulate folding a crease pattern and show if a crease pattern is flat-foldable, and if it is, show a folded version of the crease pattern.

+The software is based on Orihime, it adds performance, stability and usage improvements.
+Notable improvements are:

+- [Making it possible to fold very complex crease patterns](https://origami.abstreamace.com/2021/10/13/fold-a-full-ryujin-3-5-with-orihime-algorithm/) that would be impossible to fold in Orihime.
+- Dark mode and improved Look and Feel (#75, #51, #45)
+- Improved file save handling and better .cp support (#50)
+- Persisting application state (#19)
+- Easier installation on Windows (#30)

 ## Usage